-Eloping is all about creating a perfect and unique day that’s all about your love – you have permission to buck tradition and do things your own way.
-That’s why I’m here to tell you about one of the best-kept secrets in eloping: self-officiating in Washington DC!
+That’s why I’m here to tell you about one of the best-kept secrets in eloping: self-officiating in Washington, DC!

-That’s right – when you elope in DC, you can officiate your own wedding, which means no one has to be present at the ceremony other than the two of you.
-This gives you the freedom and flexibility to elope anywhere, anytime, without needing to decide in advance.
 Exchange vows on the steps of the Lincoln Memorial, make it official as you kayak through Georgetown, or even tie the knot in your own cozy backyard!
-The choice is completely yours.
+The choice is completely yours to do this wherever and however you want.

 Having an officiant can make some people feel uncomfortable if it’s a person they don’t really know.
 The option to self-officiate your wedding means you can truly elope with just the two of you, making for a much more intimate, personal, and special experience.